spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-local-deployment.md

 <%(#Expandable title="What is Schema?")%>

 Schema is a set of definitions which represent your game’s objects in SpatialOS as SpatialOS entities.
 Schema is defined in .schema files and written in schemalang.
-When you use the GDK, the schema files and their contents are generated automatically so you do not have to write or edit schema files manually.
+When you use the GDK, the schema files and their contents are generated automatically by pressing the **Schema** button in the GDK toolbar so you do not have to write or edit schema files manually.

 You can find out more about schema in the [GDK schema documentation]({{urlRoot}}/content/how-to-use-schema)